 What can several alternative circuits on foot know about all these beautiful places marked in the streets?
 To visit the interior of some of these places, one must pay an admission ticket (see Tourist Ticket)

 It occupies the Plaza Huacaypata, a square traced by Manco Capac when founding Cusco in the twelfth century.
-Around it the nobles such as the Incas Pachacútec, Sinchi Roca, Viracocha, Tupac Yupanqui built the royal palaces, Huayna Capac and the Acllahuasi (Temple of the Virgins).
-It was where the Inti Raymi did celebrate in the time of the Incas, the military holidays after the triumph in battle.
+Around it, the nobles such as the Incas Pachacútec, Sinchi Roca, Viracocha, and Tupac Yupanqui built the royal palaces, Huayna Capac and the Acllahuasi (Temple of the Virgins).
+It was where the Inti Raymi did celebrate the time of the Incas, the military holidays after the triumph in battle.
 Since the arrival of the Spanish, the perimeter constructions preserved today, such as the Cathedral, the portals, arches, and large houses, have been somewhat diminished.